kivanctezoren/ceng350-notes/350notes.md

     * SW engineers are unfamiliar with formal methods
     * Hard to upscale for large systems
     * Not compatible with agile

+# CH11 - Reliability Engineering

+* System faults do not necessarliy result in system errors
+    * Faults may be transient
+    * Faulty code portion may never be executed
+    * Removing a fault not necessariy improves system reliability

+* Errors do not necessarily lead to system failures
+    * Error can be corrected by built-in error detection and recovery
+    * Built-in protection facilities can prevent failure

+* Achieving reliability:
+    * **Fault avoidance:** Use development techniques to minimise possibility of mistakes or "trap" them before a system fault

+    * **Fault detection & removal:** Use V&V to increase fault detection & removal probability before deployment

+    * **Fault tolerance** Use runtime techniques to ensure fault do not resutl in errors, or errors do not reult in system failures

+* Exponential fault removal costs

+## Availability & Reliability

+* Can be quantitatively expressed

+* **Reliability:** Probability of no failures for a given time, environment and purpose

+* **Availability:** At a given time, probability of a system to deliver requested services

+### Reliability perception

+* Formal reliability description may not reflect user's perception of reliablitty
+    * Assumptions about user's environment may not hold
+    * Perceived reliability is more important in practice

+* Users adapt their behavior to avoid system features that may fail for them

+### Availability perception

+* Expressed as a percentage
+* Does not consider service outage length or number of affected users

+## Reliability Requirements

+...